tamer-mohamed/caronsale-coding-challenge/challenges/web-frontend/solution-ng7/README.md

-# Angular7
+# CarOnSale with angular@7

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.
+The project is built with Angular@7 and ng-zorro@7.5 (Ant-design with Angular)

 ## Development server